tunguyenthaison/NNPDE/README.md

 # NNPDE
-Project on using Neural Network to solve ODEs/PDEs
+Project on using Neural Network to solve ODEs/PDEs (part of the CS760 class at UW-Madison in Fall 2021).